arduino/help-center-content/content/Education and Kits/CTC 101 and CTC UNO/Troubleshoot-servo-motors.md

 id: 360017053760
 ---

-Learn how to troubleshoot issues when servo motors are not moving or moving erratically.
+Learn how to troubleshoot servos that are not moving or moving erratically.

 ---